NickBeukema/Basic-Rails-Ember-Project/README.md

 ### Rails and Ember

+Rails 5 on the back-end, set up in [API mode](http://edgeguides.rubyonrails.org/api_app.html).

-Rails 5 and Ember 2.8 is used, with Ember Data 2.8
+Ember 2.8 is used on the front-end, with [Ember Data](https://github.com/emberjs/data) 2.8.

+The Ember pipeline is integrated into the Rails server through [Ember-CLI](https://github.com/ember-cli/ember-cli).

 ### Authentication

-Basic authentication is used with Devise on the Rails side and Ember Simple Auth on the front end.
+Authentication is provided with [Devise](https://github.com/plataformatec/devise) on the back-end and [Ember Simple Auth](https://github.com/simplabs/ember-simple-auth) on the front-end.

+### TODO

+[x] Main back-end and front-end technologies.
+[x] User Login and Authentication
+[ ] Unit Testing Framework
+[ ] Integrated Testing Framework

 ## How to set up this project